ToshioCP/Gtk4-tutorial/gfm/sec24.md

 # GtkDrawingArea and Cairo

-This section and following sections are *not* updated yet and the programs were checked on the older GTK version than 4.10.
-They will be updated in the near future.

-If you want to draw dynamically on the screen, like an image window of gimp graphics editor, the GtkDrawingArea widget is the most suitable widget.
+If you want to draw shapes or paint images dynamically on the screen, use the GtkDrawingArea widget.
-You can freely draw or redraw an image in this widget.
-This is called custom drawing.

-GtkDrawingArea provides a cairo drawing context so users can draw images by using cairo functions.
+GtkDrawingArea provides a cairo drawing context.
+You can draw images with cairo library functions.
-In this section, I will explain:
+This section describes:

-1. Cairo, but only briefly
+1. Cairo, but briefly
 2. GtkDrawingArea, with a very simple example.

 ## Cairo

-Cairo is a set of two dimensional graphical drawing functions (or graphics library).
+Cairo is a drawing library for two dimensional graphics.
 There are a lot of documents on [Cairo's website](https://www.cairographics.org/).
 If you aren't familiar with Cairo, it is worth reading the [tutorial](https://www.cairographics.org/tutorial/).

-The following is an introduction to the Cairo library and how to use it.
+The following is an introduction to the Cairo library.
-First, you need to know about surfaces, sources, masks, destinations, cairo context and transformations.
+First, you need to know surfaces, sources, masks, destinations, cairo context and transformations.

 - A surface represents an image.
 It is like a canvas.